needle-mirror/com.unity.entities/Documentation~/conversion.md

 The result of converting an authoring scene.
 Because entity scenes are the output of an asset import, they are stored in the Library folder.
 Entity scenes can be made of multiple sections, and each of those can be independently loaded.
 - __LiveConversion__ <br>
 When an authoring scene is loaded as GameObjects for editing, every change will trigger an update to the entity scene, making it look as if the entity scene was directly edited, we call this process _LiveConversion_.
-- __LiveConnection__ <br>
-The Unity Editor can be connected to a _LiveLink Player_ eventually running on a different machine.
-This is out of scope for this document but the main thing to know about it is that it shouldn't require any particular attention.
-It's part of the framework, not something that has to be implemented for each feature.
-- __LiveLink__ <br>
-We call _LiveLink_ the set of features that make live editing possible.
-It's not something optional, it's a concept which is deeply embedded in everything related to conversion.
-The main consequence you should pay attention to is that this can cause ECS data to change at any time.
-Taking this into consideration while designing ECS systems is where the real challenge is.

 ## Scene conversion